luuptek/embed-bokun/README.md

-# Bokun WP WordPress plugin
+# Embed Bokun WordPress plugin

 Allows you to add Bokun products to your WordPress site via blocks.